muhammadalifalfarizi/satellite-image-classification-model/README.md

-# Dataset-Satelit-ML

-Satellite Image Classification
+# Satellite Image Classification Model

---
-This project aims to classify satellite images into different categories using machine learning techniques.
-The dataset used in this project is provided by XYZ Corporation and consists of satellite images of various regions around the world.
+This repository contains a deep learning model for satellite image classification.
+The model is trained to classify satellite images into four categories: cloudy, desert, green area, and water.

+### Dataset

+The model is trained on a dataset of satellite images, which can be downloaded from the following Kaggle dataset:

-Dataset
+### Satellite Image Classification Dataset
---
-The dataset consists of 10,000 satellite images of size 256x256 pixels.
-The images are labeled with one of 5 possible classes: Forest, Water, Urban, Agriculture, and Barren Land.
-The dataset is split into 80% training and 20% testing sets.

-Methodology
---
-In this project, we used a convolutional neural network (CNN) to classify the satellite images.
-The CNN was implemented using the Keras library in Python.

-We first preprocessed the images by normalizing the pixel values and performing data augmentation (randomly rotating and flipping images).
-We then trained the CNN on the training set and evaluated its performance on the testing set.

-Conclusion
---
-In this project, we developed a CNN model to classify satellite images into different categories.
-The model achieved an accuracy of 85% on the testing set, with good precision and recall for each class.
-This project can be extended by using more advanced models or by incorporating additional data sources.
+The dataset consists of images in different categories, each representing a specific type of land cover.

+### Model Architecture

+The model architecture is a convolutional neural network (CNN) built using the Keras Sequential API.
+It consists of several convolutional layers followed by max-pooling layers, a flatten layer, and dense layers.
+The final dense layer uses softmax activation to output the predicted probabilities for each class.

+The model architecture summary can be found in the code file.

+### Training

+The model is trained using the TensorFlow framework.
+The training process involves data preprocessing, including image resizing, normalization, and augmentation.
+The training data is split into training and validation subsets.

+During training, a custom callback is used to monitor the accuracy on both the training and validation data.
+If the accuracy reaches 88% on both sets, the training process is stopped early.

+The training history, including accuracy and loss curves, is visualized using matplotlib.

+### Inference

+Once the model is trained, it can be used for making predictions on new satellite images.
+The predict function takes an image as input, preprocesses it, and returns the predicted class label.

+An example image and its predicted class are included in the code file.

+### TensorFlow Lite Conversion

+The trained model is also converted to TensorFlow Lite format for deployment on resource-constrained devices.
+The TensorFlow Lite model can be used in mobile and embedded applications.

+The converted model is saved as model.tflite.

+Feel free to customize and extend this model according to your needs.
+Enjoy exploring satellite image classification with deep learning!